Email FacebookTwitterMenu burgerClose thin

 A couple goes over their estate plan with their financial advisor.

-Before pulling the plug on an irrevocable trust, it’s important to consider several factors like the potential tax consequences and possible alternative solutions.
-For individuals in the high-income bracket, the potential tax consequences could be a major deterrent.
-Conversely, for those from middle-income backgrounds, the immediate financial impact, like the potential loss of income from the trust, may weigh heavier.
+Before pulling the plug on an irrevocable trust, it’s important to consider the potential tax consequences and other possible financial implications.
+Particularly for individuals in the high-income bracket, the potential tax consequences could be a deterrent to terminating a trust.
+If the trust holds significantly appreciated assets, such as real estate or vintage cars, the beneficiaries could face a hefty tax bill upon dissolution.

 Bottom Line